nicmr/zvgbot/README.md

 ## Download and installation
 Please have a look at the [releases page](https://github.com/nicmr/zvgbot/releases) and select the newest release available for your plaftform.
 Supported platforms are `Windows` and `Linux`.

-Installation instructions are available in both English and German
+Installation instructions are available in both English and German.

 ## Source code